-Pupils imagine that their stomachs are a balloon and that it's inflating and deflating as they breathe.
+Pupils imagine that their bellies are balloons that inflate and deflate as they breathe.

 Intention: Pupils become aware of their breath and recognise that focusing on the breath can sometimes change the way we feel.

 SEL competency: Self-awareness Learn how to manage your emotions